Rightpoint/WebServiceManager/README.md

 The initial version of this class is _extremely_ limited, and can only handle GET requests with standard URL query strings.
 This will of course change, hopefully in the near future, to support all the HTTP request methods, as well as file uploads on the methods that support it.

 This project is ARC only.
-I was tired of typing *autorelease*
+I was tired of typing *autorelease*.
+However, it *will* work for iOS 4.3.
+See details below.

 ### Features
 * Specify your full set of APIs and callbacks in a plist file.